Mom’s pie crust is a family favorite! Here’s a step-by-step tutorial on how to make a delicious, flaky pie crust from

 A few days ago I made a Dutch Crumb Apple Pie.
 It dawned on me that I should post my “tried and true” pie crust recipe.
 This recipe came from my Mom over 40 years ago and I’ve been using it ever since!
-A good pie crust always makes your pie exceptional!
+A good pie crust always makes a pie exceptional!

 This recipe has been used for all my pies, including Toll House Pie, Strawberry Rhubarb Pie, Old-Fashioned Banana Cream Pie, and my Dutch Crumb Apple Pie, as well as many other pies and tarts.
 I’m posting pics of the way I make Mom’s pie crust, just in case you are remotely interested in SEEING the process.